kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 4.md

   - spring.application.name: “lab-4-noun”
   - words: “boat,book,vote,seat,backpack,partition,groundhog”

 17. Create a new Spring Boot web application.
-Name the application “lab-4-sentence”, and use this value for the Artifact.
-Use JAR packaging and the latest versions of Java and Boot.
-Add actuator and web as a dependencies.
-Alter the POM (or Gradle) dependencies just as you did in step 8.
+  - Name the application “lab-4-sentence”, and use this value for the Artifact.
+  - Use JAR packaging and the latest versions of Java and Boot.
+  - Add actuator and web as a dependencies.
+  - Alter the POM (or Gradle) just as you did in step 8.

 18. Add @EnableDiscoveryClient to the Application class.